Chemistry

 http://dx.doi.org/10.6084/m9.figshare.978887

-Geant4-DNA released for the first time in 2014 (in Geant4 10.1) features to simulate water radiolysis, following the modeling of physical interactions described in the
+Geant4-DNA released features to simulate water radiolysis for the first time in 2014 (in Geant4 10.1), following the modeling of physical interactions described in the Physics section.
+These features include the production of chemical species, the simulation of their diffusion, and chemical reactions.

 Today, Geant4-DNA adopts several approaches for the simulation of water radiolysis:

-• A Step-By-Step approach (SBS): Brownian transport of molecules is simulated using the Smoluchowski model.
+- A Step-By-Step approach (SBS): Brownian transport of molecules is simulated using the Smoluchowski model.
 Chemical species are represented as point objects diffusing in the (continuum) liquid medium.
 Chemical reactions are « controlled by diffusion ».
-This approach enables chemical species to be tracked in space and time, but requires computer resources.
+This approach enables chemical species to be tracked in space and time but requires computer resources.
 See references: 1, 2, 3, 4, 5.

-• The Independent Reaction Time method (IRT): in this approach, the « independent pairs » approximation is assumed: it calculates the reaction times between all possible pairs of reactive species, as if they were isolated.
+- The Independent Reaction Time method (IRT): in this approach, the « independent pairs » approximation is assumed: it calculates the reaction times between all possible pairs of reactive species as if they were isolated.
 Then, reactions occur one by one, starting with the pairs with the shortest reaction times.
 It is no longer necessary to diffuse the chemical species and calculate the possible reactions between the species at each time step.
 As this approach excludes the diffusion of chemical species, it is significantly faster.
 See references: 6, 7, 8

-• A synchronized version of the IRT (IRT-sync): this approach synchronizes the positions of chemical species with each shortest reaction time calculated by the IRT method.
+- A synchronized version of the IRT (IRT-sync): this approach synchronizes the positions of chemical species with each shortest reaction time calculated by the IRT method.
 This implementation provides users with spatio-temporal information on the species, which can then be coupled with information on the geometric boundaries or geometry of a biological target.
 See reference 9.

-• chem1 to chem5: SBS-based, including calculation of radiochemical yields (G-values) versus time (chem4, chem5)
+- « chem1 » to « chem5 »: SBS-based, including the calculation of radiochemical yields (G-values) versus time (chem4, chem5)

-• chem6: IRT-based, including calculation of radiochemical yields (G-values) versus time or LET.
-SBS and IRT-sync can also be used.
+- « chem6 »: IRT-based, including the calculation of radiochemical yields (G-values) versus time or LET.
+Note that SBS and IRT-sync approaches can also be used.

-• scavenger: simulation of scavenging using IRT
+- « scavenger »: simulation of scavenging using IRT

-• UHDR: mesoscopic approach (in combination with SBS)
+- « UHDR »: mesoscopic approach fur ultra-high-dose-rate simulations (in combination with SBS)